EwaRas/EwaRas/README.md

-## Ewa Rasala (Full Stack Developer)
+## Ewa Rasala (JS Developer)

 Hi there!
-I'm a Full Stack Developer based in Barcelona🌴.
+I'm a JavaScript developer based in Barcelona🌴.

 I am passionate about clean code and all things JavaScript.
 I am a great fan of solid products that simplify complex tasks and processes, make people’s lives easier and above all are user-friendly.
 I enjoy fully immersing myself in new projects and technologies.